Pouch (marsupial): Variations

 In wombats and marsupial moles, the pouch opens backward or down.
 Backwards facing pouches would not work well in kangaroos or opossums as their young would readily fall out.
 Similarly, forward-facing pouches would not work well for wombats and marsupial moles as they both dig extensively underground.
 Their pouches would fill up with dirt and suffocate the developing young.
 Kangaroo mothers will lick their pouches clean before the joey crawls inside.
 Kangaroo pouches are sticky to support their young joey.
 Koalas are unable to clean out their pouches since they face backwards, so just prior to giving birth to the young koala joey, a self-cleaning system is activated, secreting droplets of an anti-microbial liquid that cleans it out.
-In a relatively short time, the cleansing droplets clean out all of the crusty material left inside, leaving an almost sterile nursery ready to receive the tiny joey.
+In a relatively short time, the cleansing droplets clean out all of the crusty material left inside, leaving an almost sterile environment ready to receive the tiny joey.

+The water opossum and the now extinct Tasmanian tiger are the only two marsupials where the male also has a pouch (in order to protect their genitalia while swimming).

 Some marsupials (e.g. phascogales) lack the true, permanent pouches seen in other species.
 Instead, they form temporary skin folds (sometimes called "pseudo-pouches") in the mammary region when reproducing.
 This type of pouch also occurs in echidnas which are monotremes.

 Pouches have their own microbiota and it changes depending on reproductive stage: anoestrus, pre-oestrus, oestrus/birth, post-birth.
+Changes can be made to the appearance of the pouch by inducing oestrus.